xfarrow/P66E-smartwatch/Documentation/README.md

 Example output: ```50 36 36 45 28 49 44 2d 38 31 44 46 29 00``` which translates to "P66E(ID-81DF)"

 ## More
 Other GATT characteristics seem to return unreadable data.
 Their purpose is unknown and hence the smartwatch does not follow the standard GATT specification.

+For example the Appearance characteristic (UUID 00002a01-0000-1000-8000-00805f9b34fb) should return 0x004 indicating that's a watch.
+It instead returns 0x000.

 More analysis is needed.